 - As you can see, the table range is constant for the remaining cells as well.

-Read More: How to Use VLOOKUP Table Array Based on Cell Value in Excel
+Read More: How to Edit Table Array in Excel

 2. Defining Range Name Inside VLOOKUP Function

 As we have seen in the previous method, we can set a table range inside the VLOOKUP function.
 Another way we can specify a table in the formula is by using the Define Name feature in Excel.
 Using this feature, we can speed up the process to lock the table array in Excel.
 Let us see how to apply this.

 - To begin with, select the table that you want to lock in the VLOOKUP.

 - Note that, you should not select the table headers.

 - Now, go to the Formulas tab and then to the section Defined Names.

 - There, click on Define Name.